kubeshop/kusk-gateway/docs/customresources/staticroute.md

 route:
   # upstream is the container for the upstream host specification.
 Either upstream.host or upstream.service must be specified.
   upstream:
     # host defines the hostname to proxy to.
-Mutually exlusive with service.
+Mutually exclusive with service.
     host:
       # DNS hostname to proxy to
       hostname: <string>
       # host port
       port: <int>
     # service is the convenient way to configure proxying to Kubernetes services.
-Mutually exlusive with the "host".
+Mutually exclusive with the "host".
     service:
       # K8s service name to proxy to
       name: <string>